-JACKSON, Mississippi — It's back to court for a Mississippi high school student who says he was exercising his right of free speech when he posted a rap song online criticizing two coaches he accused of misconduct toward female students.
+JACKSON, Mississippi — Oral arguments in a lawsuit over whether a Mississippi high school student was exercising his right of free speech when he posted a rap song online criticizing two coaches he accused of misconduct toward female students are now set for May 12.

-Bell and his mother, Dora Bell, of Fulton, sued the county school district and officials at Itawamba Agricultural High School in 2011.
-A federal judge in Mississippi upheld the suspension, and Bell appealed that decision to the 5th Circuit in New Orleans.
+Bell and his mother, Dora Bell, of Fulton, sued the county school district in 2011.